Rouyn-Noranda: Demographics

+Native French speakers comprise about 95% of the city's population.

 Economy

 The unemployment rate of the region was 6.6% in 2016.

 Propair has its headquarters on the property of Rouyn-Noranda Airport.

-Glencore Copper Canada currently operates the Horne smelter.
+Glencore Copper Canada currently operates the Horne Smelter.
 The smelter is the world's largest processor of electronic scrap containing copper and precious metals.
 It opened in 1927 at the site of the Horne copper mine.
 The mine was closed in 1976, but the smelter remained in production.